aroxburg/livelesson-git/README.md

                 Then 'git rebase --continue' until all conflicts resolved Then git switch <BRANCH TO BE MERGED INTO>
                 Then git merge <BRANCH TO MERGE FROM>
+        git rebase -i <HASH> or HEAD~n: interactive mode for squashing commits when rebasing